browserengineering/book/book/graphics.md

 order to draw to the screen, a program communicates with the desktop
 environment:

+[^2]: Terminal diehards call it a "WIMP environment" as a snide
+    insult.

--   The program asks to allocate space for a new window and show it on the screen
+-   The program asks for a new window and the deskopt environment shows it somewhere on the screen
 -   The desktop environment tells the program about clicks and key presses
--   The program may draw things in its window
+-   The program draws things in its window
 -   The desktop environment will periodically ask the program to redraw its window

-Though the desktop environment is responsible for displaying the window, the program is responsible for darwing its contents.
-Applications have to redraw these contents sixty times per second or so for interactions feel fluid,[^3] and must respond quickly to clicks and key presses so the user doesn\'t get frustrated.
+Though the desktop environment is responsible for displaying the window, the program is responsible for drawing its contents.
+Applications have to redraw these contents sixty times per second or so for interactions feel fluid,[^3] and must respond quickly to clicks and key presses so the user doesn't get frustrated.

 Doing all of this by hand is a bit of a drag, so programs usually use a *graphical toolkit* to simplify these steps.
 These toolkits allow you to